Dive Packages: Book Today!

 How are the funds raised used?

-There have been at least 13 Golden Buoy competitions and well over $100,000 raised in support of the SOL International Foundation.
-Last year, Sun Divers was able to raise a whopping $15,500.
+There have been at least 15 Golden Buoy competitions and well over $100,000 raised in support of the SOL International Foundation.
 These funds go to support SOL academic scholarships – of which they currently have 40 students ranging from kindergarten to med school.
 They also operate a community center that serves breakfast to local kids and offers a wide range of learning opportunities, as well as Little League and several other sports programs that hundreds of local kids participate in.
 All these initiatives are providing local kids with a good education, positive extracurricular activities and proper nutrition – building blocks to nurturing healthy, successful adults and community members.

 To learn more about SOL International Foundation, visit their website.
 And stay tuned for the results of the 2023 Golden Buoy Competition!